-Naturally the most favoured career option, a paleontologist works on collection, analysis and interpretation of samples.
+Naturally the most favored career option, a paleontologist works on the collection, analysis, and interpretation of samples.
 They work on different work sites ranging from forests and caves to ice-capped mountains to deserts.
-Also, they also ensure the collected specimens are efficiently preserved for further study.
-Research areas include invertebrate paleontology, plant fossils, fish, prehistoric living organisms, ecology and climate.
+Also, they ensure the collected specimens are efficiently preserved for further study.
+Research areas include invertebrate paleontology, plant fossils, fish, prehistoric living organisms, ecology, and climate.
 Actual job tasks combine both lab and fieldwork with many tasks involving collaboration with forensic experts, geologists, botanists, etc.

 Here are a few more specific options:

-- Ichnologist: They conduct an in-depth study of trace fossils or research into impressions left by any biological behaviour in rocks, tracks, etc.
+- Ichnologists: They conduct an in-depth study of trace fossils or research into impressions left by any biological behavior in rocks, tracks, etc.

-- Micropaleontologist: They study microscopic analysis of fossils during oil and gas excavation process, mining, water pipelines, etc
+- Micropaleontologists: They study microscopic analysis of fossils during oil and gas excavation process, mining, water pipelines, etc

 - Paleoclimatology: They study the history of the ocean and climate-related changes including biogeochemical cycles.

-- Paleoecologist: They focus on the study of the history of ecological systems on earth, particularly, microfossils, air-trapped chemicals, etc.
+- Paleoecologists: They focus on the study of the history of ecological systems on earth, particularly, microfossils, air-trapped chemicals, etc.

-Paleontology is a growing field with innumerable career options and a higher degree from a renowned gears you up for profession at universities, research organisations, etc. If you wish to enter this field, take assistance from Leverage Edu’s team of mentors in a free 30 minutes career counselling session and make an informed decision towards a rewarding career.
+Paleontology is a growing field with innumerable career options and a higher degree from renowned gears you up for profession at universities, research organizations, etc. If you wish to enter this field, take assistance from Leverage Edu’s team of mentors in a free 30 minutes career counseling session at 1800 57 2000 and make an informed decision towards a rewarding career.